ninjaframework/ninja-db/README.md

 - Continuous integration: [![Build Status](https://api.travis-ci.org/ninjaframework/ninja-db.svg)](https://travis-ci.org/ninjaframework/ninja-db)

-Sane setup to configure multiple datasoures via Hakari, run migrations and use a range of cool tools like JDBI and more.
+Sane setup to configure multiple datasoures via Hikari, run migrations and use a range of cool tools like JDBI and more.

 Work in progress.
 Documentation coming...

-And - this whole stuff will soon live in the ninjaframework repository...